- HPA infection control

 If the club is forced to close temporarily at short notice, due to a shortfall on our part (eg shortage of staff) then we aren't available to provide the service, so we would offer parents a credit against the days that we weren't open.

 If the club is forced to close at short notice due to circumstances outside of our control, then the situation is less clear cut.
 For a one-off closure such as a snow day or an emergency clean after a notifiable disease, we do charge as we already have staff lined up to work that day, have bought food, resources, etc. For an extended closure of two weeks for example, we won’t have bought food or materials, but we will still have rent and staff costs to pay.
 In this circumstance we will offer parents 50% credit against the days we are forced to close.
+If a child cannot attend because they legally are required to self isolate during the Covid19 pandemic then parents will be offered a 50% deduction for this period too.

 When you drop your children off or collect them please don’t forget to sign the attendance sheet.
 If someone other than the authorised person is going to collect them please let us know.